wechu07/binary_trees/README.md

 ## Usage

-* All files were created and compiled on Ubuntu 14.04.4 LTS on gcc 4.8.4 \
-using the flags -Wall -Werror -Wextra and -pedantic
+* All files were created and compiled on Ubuntu 20.04 LTS on using the flags -Wall -Werror -Wextra and -pedantic
 * All files were linted for syntax and style with [Betty](https://github.com/holbertonschool/Betty)